oss-homecredit-id/iONess/README.md

 ### Create Request

-To create request you can do something like this:
+To create a request you can do something like this:

 ```swift
 Ness.default.httpRequest(.get, withUrl: "https://myurl.com")